 People who were already being treated with mogamulizumab on the NHS before the NICE guidance was published can continue with their treatment.

 Mogamulizumab is an antibody therapy that is licensed for adults with mycosis fungoides or Sézary syndrome who have received at least one previous systemic therapy.

 NICE decided that the evidence supporting mogamulizumab was not strong enough to be certain that it is cost-effective compared to standard treatments for people with T-cell skin lymphoma in the UK.
 The clinical trial that formed the basis for mogamulizumab’s licence compared mogamulizumab to a treatment that is not available in the UK so NICE could not make a direct comparison and felt that indirect comparisons were insufficient.

-Mogamulizumab is currently being assessed for NHS use in Scotland.
+Mogamulizumab is available for NHS use in Scotland.
 Northern Ireland usually follows NICE recommendations.

 Find out more about drug development, approval and funding, or visit Lymphoma TrialsLink for the latest on clinical trials for lymphoma.

 4 March 2021